Vivek-04022001/documentation/docs/install/containers/images/backend.md

 ### Add-ons

-It is possible to include add-ons during startup time in a container created using this image.
+It's possible to include add-ons during startup time in a container created using this image.

 ```{warning}
 We advise against using this feature on production environments — the recommended method is to